2023 Most Popular Public Health Bachelor's Degree Schools

 Women make up 82% of the public health majors at the school.

-Full Public Health at San Jose State University Report
+Read full report on Public Health at San Jose State University

-With a ranking of #17, University of Florida did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
-UF is a very large public school located in the midsize city of Gainesville.
+University of Florida landed the #17 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
+UF is a fairly large public school located in the medium-sized city of Gainesville.

 About 84% of the students majoring in public health at the school are women while 16% are male.